inference-gateway/awesome-a2a/README.md

 - **[Google Calendar Agent](https://github.com/inference-gateway/google-calendar-agent)** - A2A-compatible agent for Google Calendar integration with full CRUD operations and event management capabilities.

+### Documentations

+- **[Documentation Agent](https://github.com/inference-gateway/documentation-agent)** - A2A-compatible agent for libraries and code documentation using Context7 as the underlying data source.

 ### Development & Utilities

 _Coming soon!
 Help us grow this list by [contributing](#contributing) your A2A-compatible agents._